Can Hypnotherapy Fix A Fear Of Flying? I Found Out

-While I wouldn’t put myself in the category of someone who has an intense phobia of flying (e.g. avoiding it at all costs), the cabin of a plane has always been a nightmare playground where my long-held anxiety kicks into overdrive.
-No matter how much I enjoy a pre-flight Nando's, the physical steps towards the gate makes my teeth clench and my mind begin to play out a disaster film, starring me as the main character.
+While I wouldn’t put myself in the category of someone who has an intense phobia of flying (e.g. avoiding it at all costs), the cabin of an aeroplane has always been a nightmare playground where my long-held anxiety kicks into overdrive.
+No matter how much I enjoy a pre-flight takeaway, the physical steps towards the gate make my teeth clench and my mind begins to play out a disaster film, starring me as the main character.

-My stress tears once got so bad on a flight that a neighboring woman started to panic just looking at my terrified expression, creating some sort of infectious anxiety chain reaction down the row.
-But it doesn’t just surface in my reality: dreams of being on an aircraft that’s falling backwards have regularly haunted me during times of stress.

 AdvertisementADVERTISEMENT

 Even thinking about those things makes my chest physically tighten, despite every single one of those flights landing safely.
-This feeling of somewhat illogical impending doom seems to be shared by others.
-From from September 1, 2022 to February 13, 2023, Hypnotherapy Directory saw an 80% increase in new users looking for support with their fear of flying.
+This feeling of somewhat illogical impending doom seems to be shared by others, with the UK-based website, Hypnotherapy Directory, seeing an 80% increase in new users looking for support with their fear of flying between September 1 2022 and February 13 2023.
 Due to the commonality of the condition, the conversation around “getting over” my flight anxiety has never been too far away, with many people in my life recommending a stiff drink or an in-flight sleeping tablet to help combat the issue.

-But as someone who can get a hangover that lasts for days, a friend suggested that I look into hypnotherapy instead.
-If, like me, you associate hypnosis with The Jungle Book snake and his psychedelic color-changing eyes, then it’s likely that your skepticism around the subject is fairly high.
-This imagery is perhaps why I never considered the treatment as a viable option for combating my concrete fear of flying.
-But with my personal method of white-knuckling it not getting me any closer to stress-free flying, it felt like time to actually try something new.

-As it turns out though, the “look into my eyes” trope doesn’t actually have much to do with cognitive hypnotherapy.
-The real-life practice aims to create long-term change in relation to fears, addictions, and consistent negative thought patterns, and intends to give people respite from feelings of anxiety and dread by rewiring the neural pathways.
-Rather than being in a deep state of sleep, the process lulls you into a deeply relaxed mode, using music and suggestibility to gently allow you to tune out of your conscious mind and access the subconscious mind, which is open to change.

 AdvertisementADVERTISEMENT

-Lydia Johnson, clinical hypnotherapist and founder of the London Clinic of Hypnotherapy, says the process can be very effective in helping people combat issues with planes.
+According to clinical hypnotherapist and founder of the London Clinic of Hypnotherapy Lydia Johnson, the process can be very effective in helping people combat issues with aeroplanes.
 “If you want to overcome a fear of flying, you may try everything consciously to do it, but you will still sustain the overwhelming fear, as long as your subconscious mind retains this terror,” she tells Refinery29.
 “Hypnotherapy can change and update your irrational deep-seated fears so it feels comfortable, even enjoyable, so there’s no white knuckling needed again.”

-Deciding to take an uncharacteristic "don’t knock it until you’ve tried it" approach, I booked to embark on a hypnotherapy intensive that aims to help leave ongoing stress patterns behind.
-According to Johnson, the process would start with an in-depth session to understand my individual needs and then close with hypnotherapy, where clients enter a trance-like state called the theta state (before deep slumber) where ideas, concepts and lifestyle improvements are suggested to you.

-While I didn't think I would be watching air safety demonstrations on loop, the lack of focus on planes themselves came as somewhat of a shock.
-Instead we discussed what my life looked like in general, my experiences at school, my fulfillment in my job, and of course, my upbringing.
-It was a quiet and then all-at-once unfolding of my wider, generalized anxiety and how it manifests in my everyday life.
-Over the course of three hours, we barely even mentioned planes, instead focusing on my overall need for control and tendencies to jump to worst-case-scenarios in every area of my life.
+While I didn't think I would be watching air safety demonstrations on loop, the lack of focus on planes themselves came as somewhat of a surprise.
+Instead, we discussed what my life looked like in general, my experiences at school, my fulfilment in my job and of course, my upbringing.
+It was a quiet and then all-at-once unfolding of my wider, generalised anxiety and how it manifests in my everyday life.
+Over the course of three hours, we barely even mentioned planes, instead focusing on my overall need for control and tendency to jump to worst-case scenarios in every area of my life.

 AdvertisementADVERTISEMENT